carpaltunnel/MongoDB-ACDS/commands-and-queries.md

 ```

-Find people in a circle around Little Rock (with ""units"") :
+Find people in a circle around Little Rock (with ""units"" as specified by the coordinate system) :
 ```javascript
 db.getCollection('people').find({
      coords: {